 If it is mounted on the ceiling it should be at least 300mm from any wall or light fitting.

 In rooms with sloped ceilings, the CO Alarm should be located at the high side of the room.

-Wall Mounting (Ei3018 only)
+- Wall Mounting (Ei3018 only)

-If ceiling mounting is impractical, ONLY the Ei3018 CO Alarm can be mounted on a wall.
-It should be located at a height greater than the height of any door or window but still be at least 150mm from the ceiling.
+If it is mounted on a wall, it should be located at a height greater than the height of any door or window but still be at least 150mm from the ceiling.